-- c) include material risk concentrations at the firm-wide, business line and legal entity levels (e.g. counterparty, industry, country/region, collateral type, product); - d) not be strictly based on comparison to peers, default to regulatory limits, be overly complicated, ambiguous, or subjective; and - e) be monitored regularly.
+- b) be established for business lines and legal entities as relevant and generally expressed relative to earnings, capital, liquidity or other relevant measures (e.g. growth, volatility); - c) include material risk concentrations at the institution or group-wide, business line and legal entity levels as relevant (e.g. counterparty, industry, country/region, collateral type, product); - d) although referenced to market best practices and benchmarks, should not be strictly based on comparison to peers or default to regulatory limits; - e) not be overly complicated, ambiguous, or subjective; and - f) be monitored regularly.